daler/pybedtools/docs/source/tutorial.rst

 Chaining methods together (pipe)
 --------------------------------

-One useful thing about :class:`bedtool` methods is that they often return a new :class:`bedtool`.
+One useful thing about :class:`BedTool` methods is that they often return a new :class:`BedTool`.
 In practice, this means that we can chain together multiple method calls all in one line, similar to piping on the command line.